bredelings/MCON/mcon.rst

   10,1.1,2.2,3.3,0.3,0.7
   20,1.2,2.3,3.1,0.4,0.6

-Such a translation leaves out fields (e.g. "y") whose structure changes over time.
+Such a conversion drops fields (e.g. "y" above) whose structure is not fixed.

 Header
 ------